Brandon-M-Schneider/Schneider-Project-1-Random-Quote-Generator/README.md

 Future Commits:
 - Have the setInterval() timer reset when the user clicks on "show another quote" and only activate on the printQuote and changeBackgroundColor functions when idle for 30 seconds.
 - Have an image that is unique to each quote displayed on the webpage.
+- Small chance the same quote/background color is displayed when "show another quote" is clicked.
+Write code that disables the ability to show the same quote/background color twice in a row.